HarirajRajkumar/LM35/README.md

 and even directly prints the Temperature (in *C , *F & K) to the serial monitor at the set baud rate.

 #Functionality

 This library contains 6 functions..

+Declaring object
+LM35Temp yourObject ( Pin number );
+// Class Name , MyObject1 ( Pin number in which lm35 is hooked on )
 ##Returning Functions.
  1.float TempinCelsius();